SystemsApproach/5G/disaggregate.rst

 We start by reviewing the basic scheduling challenge previewed in Chapter 2.
-As depicted in :numref:`Figure %s <fig-slice-sched>`, the radio spectrum can be conceptualized as a two-dimensional grid of *Resource Blocks (RB)*, where the scheduler’s job is to decide how to fill the grid with the available segments from each user’s transmission queue based on CQI feedback from the UEs.
+As depicted in :numref:`Figure %s <fig-slice-sched>`, the radio spectrum can be conceptualized as a 2-D grid of *Resource Blocks (RB)*, where the scheduler’s job is to decide how to fill the grid with the available segments from each user’s transmission queue based on CQI feedback from the UEs.
 To restate, the power of OFDMA is